-6.6 The Owner shall not be bound by the obligations in this Agreement in respect of any period during which it no longer has an interest in the Property but without prejudice to liability for any breach committed prior to the time it disposed of its interest.
+The Owner shall not be bound by the obligations in this Agreement in respect of any period during which it no longer has an interest in the Property but without prejudice to liability for any breach committed prior to the time it disposed of its interest.

+Any Owner whose sole interest in the Property relates to the School shall not be liable contractually or statutorily for breach of any obligation or covenant contained in this Agreement where the breach occurs on the Business/enterprise Space or any obligations which relate solely to Business/enterprise Space.

+Any Owner whose sole interest in the Property relates to the Business/enterprise Space shall not be liable contractually or statutorily for breach of any obligation or covenant contained in this Agreement where the breach occurs on the School or any obligations which relate solely to School.

 For the avoidance of doubt the provisions of this Agreement (other than those contained in this sub-clause) shall not have any effect until this Agreement has been dated.